 Big Star Copywriting

-The majority of brands are making the most of their content marketing in 2022; in fact, according to the CMI, 66% of marketers are spending more on their content strategies compared to last year.
-Therefore, making an impression that lasts is crucial for developing brand loyalty.
+Making an impression that lasts in your content marketing is crucial for developing brand loyalty.
 But how do you do it?
 You’ve got to be memorable.
 And by creating and sticking to the distinctive tone of voice guidelines, your customers will keep coming back for more.
 In this blog, we look at why your tone of voice is important and share some tone of voice examples from brands that are nailing their branding game.

 What is tone of voice?